 Content may contain affiliate links.

 Feeding George the groper used to be a daily event in Port Douglas, but sadly, it doesn’t happen today.
-I originally wrote this post several years ago, we were regulars at the groper feeding and we has photos.
-This post is republished on our new site, with a few current updates, like, what happened to George?
+I originally wrote this post several years ago, we were regulars at the groper feeding and we have photos.
+This post is republished on our new site, portdouglasaustralia.com.au, with a few current updates, like, what happened to George?

 Back then I wrote the following.